 I think something I’m very proficient in is picking up on people’s quirks.
 Just yesterday I was in the office and I was imitating one of my employees, and everyone was like, “Whoa, you look just like him.”
 I’m like yeah!
 I can just identify what people do with their faces, what they’re thinking.
 Just the little facial impressions people make or like the little things they do with their voices.
 I pay attention to those things because I study those when I’m trying to become a character.
 So I think it’s just made me a more intuitive person who’s able to read people better.

-I usually come back to what’s familiar to me, but me myself is evolving as well.
-Definitely, though, there have been times when I’ve played a character and thought, Oh, this hair or this little thing, it’s really cool.
+I usually come back to what’s familiar to me, but I'm evolving as well.
+Definitely, though, there have been times when I’ve played a character and thought, oh, this hair or this little thing, it’s really cool.
 I’m going to do that as Lilly.
 That’s happened before with a character, and I was like, this hairstyle is really cool, and now that’s what Lilly’s going to do.

 You’re Indian Canadian.
 How did that affect your approach to beauty growing up?

 I was raised completely in Canada.
 My mum didn’t wear a lot of makeup, so I didn’t receive a lot of pro tips from her, by any means.
 In one way, it did affect the way I did eyeliner.
 Indians are big on kajal eyeliner.
 I like a dark inner eye that I often do.
 I think Mum learned more about makeup from me!

 On your Instagram feed, you really experiment with different hairstyles and makeup looks.
 Have you always been very experimental?